Yon Idy

-Jon Ajdini, also known professionally as Yon Idy, is a Macedonian-Albanian singer, and songwriter.
+Jon Ajdini, known professionally as Yon Idy, is a Macedonian-Albanian singer and songwriter.
 He rose to prominence upon his debut single "Gentle", which reached number 12 in Albania.
 His success spawned four subsequent singles that attained chart success in the Albanian Top 100.
 Ajdini was shortlisted to compete at the Macedonian national selection, Za Evrosong 2022, to select the nation's representative for the Eurovision Song Contest 2022.

 Life and career

 2019–present: Formations and continued success

 Yon Idy was born as Jon Ajdini into an Albanian family in the city of Skopje, North Macedonia.
 Featuring hip-hop, pop-rock and soul music, Ajdinis's debut single "Gentle" released in June 2019 peaked at number 12 in Albania.
 That year, "Walking the Line of Love" reached number 58 on the Albanian Top 100.
 His chart success followed into May 2020 with "Waste No Love", and his next single, "Back Around", peaked at number 35 in Albania.
 Another charting single, "Got Me All Down", was released in late 2020.
 In January 2022, the national broadcaster, Macedonian Radio Television (MRT), reported that Ajdini with his song "Dreams" was one of six artists shortlisted to compete at Za Evrosong 2022, the national selection competition for choosing the Macedonian representative at the Eurovision Song Contest 2022.